 Fig. 1: Maximum power growth of fiber laser used in cutting equipment since 2016

-In the 1970s, a commercial laser cutting machine was introduced, and early users used it for mass production;
+Laser cutting technology emerged more than 50 years ago and has since experienced rapid development.
+In the 1970s, the first commercial laser cutting machine was introduced, which early adopters used for mass production.

-Fiber laser cutting machine has an important position in the metal plate laser cutting market, which is mainly attributed to the easy integration, reliability, low maintenance, relatively low investment and operating costs, high cutting output and the feasibility of power expansion of fiber laser.
+Fiber laser cutting machines hold a significant position in the metal plate laser cutting market due to their easy integration, reliability, low maintenance and operating costs, high cutting output, and the feasibility of power expansion.

 Why is this the best time?

-However, only in the past few years, after the price of laser per kilowatt dropped rapidly, the threshold of ultra-high power laser cutting was lowered, and the cutting head capable of carrying such high laser power in the harsh cutting environments also came out.
+However, it was only in recent years that the price per kilowatt of lasers dropped rapidly, which lowered the threshold for ultra-high power laser cutting.
+The development of cutting heads capable of withstanding high laser power in harsh cutting environments also contributed to this trend.

-In addition, the cutting database that can adapt to ultra-high power cutting equipment is also becoming more and more perfect.
+Furthermore, the cutting database that can adapt to ultra-high power cutting equipment is continually improving, providing more precise cutting capabilities.

-In this test, IPG 40kW YLS-40000 and IPG 30kW YLS-30000-ECO2 high electro-optical conversion efficiency fiber lasers are used, and 100 µm fiber core diameter and IPGCut-HP cutting head are configured to evaluate the cutting speed and quality of different metals.
+This test employs IPG 40kW YLS-40000 and IPG 30kW YLS-30000-ECO2 high electro-optical conversion efficiency fiber lasers, along with a 100 µm fiber core diameter and IPGCut-HP cutting head, to assess the cutting speed and quality of various metals.

-As far as we know, 40kW laser power and 100 µm fiber core diameter are the highest laser power that can be provided by laser light source in industrial laser cutting.
+To our knowledge, 40kW laser power and 100 µm fiber core diameter represent the highest laser power available from an industrial laser cutting light source.